Skip to content

 The workflow for promoting a baseline to app default:

-1. Create baseline - Run evaluation with your intended default config
+1. Run evaluation with your intended default config

-4. Promote baseline into the Model Registry (RFC-044) - Create a named mode in code
+4. Promote the baseline into the Model Registry (RFC-044): make registry-promote

 The app runtime never imports data/eval/.
-Instead, proven baseline configs are promoted into the code registry as modes:
+Proven baseline configs are promoted into the code registry as modes:

 Step 0: Prepare Source Data